1 Introduction

 4.6 Successors of Corinthus

-Corinthus, son of Marathon, succeeded Ephyraea and the city was called Corinth.
-[32]
+Corinthus, son of Marathon, succeeded Ephyraea and the town was called Corinth.
+[34]

-Pausanias reports that since Corinthus had no heir, the Corinthians adopted Medea, wife of Jason.
-[33]
+Pausanias reports that the Corinthians adopted Medea, wife of Jason, as Corinthus had no heir.
+[35]

-However, genealogy shows that there is a 65-year age difference between Corinthus and Medea.
+However, genealogies show that there is a difference of more than 60 years between the births of Corinthus and Medea.

 Apollodoros gives the name of Creon, king of Corinth, father of Glauce, contemporary with Medea.
 [36]